9 Ideas for a Sleek Urban Garden

 Dudleya succulents pick up on the silver and gray colors in the furnishings.

-Glazed ceramic containers filed with a pale green agave (Agave attenuatta) and trailing silver dichondra (Dichondra argentea ‘Silver Falls’) pop against a dark painted wood background.
+Glazed ceramic containers filled with a pale green agave (Agave attenuata) and trailing silver dichondra (Dichondra argentea ‘Silver Falls’) pop against a dark painted wood background, and the cool blue hues are soothing to the eye.

 Celebrate functional style